-Repayment behavior has important implications for borrowers' creditworthiness and overall financial health.
-Table 4 presents the effect of the intervention on the change in likelihood of having at least one account balance past due for over 30, 60, or 90 days within the past six months.
-Treatment group members were significantly less likely to have an account that was 30 days or more past due - a 0.7 percentage point decrease with a treatment-on-the-treated effect of 9.0 percentage points.
-This is a relatively large effect given that only 17.5 percent of control group members had a balance 30 or more days past due.
-We observe similar impacts on the likelihood of having an account 60 or more days past due, though slightly smaller - a 0.5 percentage point decrease with a treatment-on-the-treated effect of 5.7 percentage points.
-While the estimates of the effect of the treatment on the likelihood of having a delinquent account (i.e., an account balance that is more than 90 days past due) are directionally consistent, the results are not statistically significant.
+Table 4 presents the effect of the intervention on the change in likelihood of having at least one trade account balance past due for over 30, 60, or 90 days within the past six months.
+Panel A shows that treatment group members were significantly less likely to have an account that was 30 days or more past due - a 0.7 percentage point decrease.
+Given that only 17.5 percent of control group members had a balance 30 or more days past due, this is a relatively large (4 percent) reduction.
+We observe similar impacts on the likelihood of having an account 60 or more days past due - a 0.5 percentage point decrease on a base of 12.7 percent among control group members, again equivalent to a 4 percent reduction.
+While the estimates of the effect of the treatment on the likelihood of having an account balance that is more than 90 days past due are directionally consistent, the estimates are smaller and are not statistically significant.14